vladfaust/jbuilder-json_api/README.md

 I'd like to notice that there already is one gem called [jbuilder-jsonapi](https://github.com/csexton/jbuilder-jsonapi) by [csexton](https://github.com/csexton), but it adds a links helper only.
 It's not enough for me! :facepunch:

 As a result, I've created a **very** lightweight & flexible solution - all you need is Jbuilder and this gem.
 Then you should delete everything within your `*.json.jbuilder` files and replace it with below recommendations (just one line! :flushed:).
-After you are free to customize parsed attributes and relationships with two tiny methods.
+After you are free to customize parsed attributes and relationships with three tiny methods.

 ## Installation